carbon-language/carbon-lang/mlir/docs/SymbolsAndSymbolTables.md

 Along with a name, a `Symbol` also has a `visibility` attached to it.
 The `visibility` of a symbol defines its structural reachability within the IR.
-A symbol may have one of the following visibilities:
+A symbol has one of the following visibilities:

-*   Public
+*   Public (Default)

     -   The symbol may be referenced from outside of the visible IR.
 We cannot assume that all of the uses of this symbol are observable.